nougaro/nougaro.github.io/docs/0.22/Expanding/Write-libs.md

 ## Start coding
 The file should be named `nameofthelib.noug` and be located in the `lib_` folder in the Nougaro repository.

 Simply write all your code.
-If you want something to be accessible when imported, **use one of those syntaxes:**:
+If you want something to be accessible when imported, **use one of those syntaxes**:

 * `export identifier (as identifier)`
 * `export (any expression) as identifier`